 Spain is a great country for backpackers.
 The locals are friendly, there’s loads to see for free, and the food and drink is delicious.
-Granted, maybe the best time to visit Spain is during the summer, the Spanish perspective on living by relaxing and enjoying oneself gives the country so much character that makes it the perfect place to visit any time you feel like escaping your hectic life.
+Granted, maybe the best time to visit Spain is during the summer.
+That´s when the Spanish perspective on living by relaxing and enjoying life stands out most.
+Giving the country so much character, clearly a perfect place to spend time as a visitor.
+Giving you a welcome escape from your hectic life.

 European residents are spoiled for choice when it comes to budget airlines.
-They tend to provide great last minute deals and promotions all year round, but it’s highly recommended that you purchase your ticket ahead of time.
+They provide great last minute deals and promotions all year round, but it’s highly recommended that you purchase your ticket ahead of time.

 When booking a hostal or pension, consider the star ratings and the location.
 Ones that are further away from the plaza will be quieter and cheaper.
 If you’re traveling with a family or group, you also have the choice of casa rurales, which are B&Bs in the countryside that cost €25 to €50 per night for a room or €500 to €1000 for the entire house.

-You can also rent out a room in a private home (popular in Barcelona and Madrid) for as low as €15 a night, but your cheapest option will still be couchsurfing.
+You can also rent out a room in a private home (popular in Barcelona and Madrid) for as low as €15 a night, but your cheapest option will still be couch surfing.